Monish03905/OpsGuard/README.md

 ## Prerequisites

-Make sure you have the following installed:
+Make sure you have installed:

 * Node.js
 * npm
 * Git
-* Supabase project
+* A Supabase project

 ---